 Verifying a patient’s insurance benefits is a critical first step in the RCM process.
 Whenever possible, obtain authorizations from the insurance payer before the patient visit.
 Before submitting any claim, double-check that the prior authorization number is included on the claim.

 7. The claim is missing a code, modifier or the modifier is invalid.

 Payers will reject your claim if even one of the procedure codes is inconsistent with the modifier used, or a required modifier is missing for the date of service being billed.
 For example, never attach modifier 59 to an E&M service.
-Depending on the local policy, if the tests are necessary due to two separately identifiable conditions, you may be able to link the appropriate diagnosis code to each CPT code and add modifier 59 to the second procedure.
+Depending on the local policy, if the tests are necessary due to two separately identifiable conditions, you may be able to link the appropriate diagnosis and procedure code and add modifier 59 to the second procedure.